JonathanGiles/azure-sdk-readme-refresh/demo-1/README.md

 ```

 > **TODO** I want to auto-refresh the *{bom_version_to_target}* text with the latest BOM version, rather than have it be a placeholder and an exercise left to the reader.

+Additionally, for projects using Maven as their build tool, it is *highly* recommended to use the [Maven Build Tool plugin][maven_build_tool], as this will ensure all Azure SDK best practices are being followed.

 ## Authentication